She/Her/HersLicensed Clinical Social Worker, LCSW Master of Public Health, MPH Specialties • Insurance & Fees • Locations

 Uniquely, Rachel uses hypnotherapy to help clients tap into their internal strengths and overcome issues including smoking cessation, phobias, sleep problems, and general anxiety.
 She also offers executive functioning skills training to help clients organize their lives and increase motivation.
 She empowers her clients to achieve their short- and long-term goals, and they often report an increased sense of self-worth and improved relationships.

-With over a decade of experience, Rachel helps her clients regain control of their lives and feel confident in taking on new challenges and roles.
+With over fifteen years of experience, Rachel helps her clients regain control of their lives and feel confident in taking on new challenges and roles.
 Her Brooklyn office is located steps from the 2/3 train at Grand Army Plaza.
 She looks forward to meeting you.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)